imanid-code/README-Generator/README.md

 ## Description

-This application uses the terminal to generate a good ```README.md``` through a series of questions, created in a markdown file.
+When prompted with a series of questions in your integrated terminal , your input will generate a professional high-quality ```README.md```

 ---